-The Ultimate Guide to Wied il-Ghasri Beach in Gozo
+The Ultimate Guide to Wied il-Għasri Beach in Gozo

 Wied il-Ghasri Beach

-Wied il-Ghasri is a picturesque valley surrounded by towering limestone cliffs.
+Wied il-Għasri is a picturesque valley in Gozo surrounded by limestone cliffs.
 It resembles a canyon and stretches 300 meters inland to a tiny pebble beach.
-Nothing is better than swimming along cliffs, snorkelling or just enjoying the beautiful scenery of Gozo at this beach.
+Nothing is better than swimming along cliffs, snorkelling, or just enjoying the scenery at this beach.

-Wied il-Ghasri is on the north coast of Gozo, the second-largest island in the Maltese archipelago.
-The valley is just over 1 kilometre from Zebug and 3 kilometres from Marsalforn.
+Wied il-Għasri Valley is on the north coast of Gozo, the second-largest island in the Maltese archipelago.
+The valley is just over 1 kilometre from Zebbug and 3 kilometres from Marsalforn.

 Wied il-Ghasri from the Top